AnotherKamila/sdn-loadbalancer/report/report.md

 1. Match the packet's source address and port against the _DIPs inverse table_.
    This table's match action sets the pool ID.
 2. Match the pool ID against the _VIPs inverse table_.
    This table's match action rewrites the source address and port to the appropriate VIP.

 ## Changing the distribution

+TODO

 ## Per-connection consistency